keys-i/radb/docs/examples.md

 ```

 We'll demonstrate transactions by covering most common transaction anomalies given two
-concurrent sessions, and show how radb prevents these anomalies in all cases but one.
+concurrent sessions, and show how raDB prevents these anomalies in all cases but one.
 In these
 examples, the left half is user A and the right is user B. Time flows downwards such that
 commands on the same line happen at the same time.